 For example, I might draw all of my workstation and server segments horizontally, but then draw a special common network management segment vertically down one side of the page.
 This makes it immediately obvious that the management segment is special.

+Layout is important in a Layer 3 diagram.
+I like to show the layout so that it represents the flow of traffic in a broad sense.

 The Layer 3 diagram should show any high availability mechanisms and redundant network components or redundant paths.
 It's customary to show router redundancy protocols as an elongated ellipse that covers the router links included in the high availability group.